How to Deal With Insurance Adjusters After a Car Crash

 You do not have to talk to an insurance adjuster in Arizona.
 Many car accident attorneys recommend to their clients not to communicate with adjusters.
 Insurance adjusters can be pushy and may try to pressure you into accepting a settlement.
 An adjuster may also take the opposite approach and use friendliness to try to gain your trust.
-Hire an attorney to talk to the insurance adjuster for you.
+Hire a Phoenix accident lawyer to talk to the insurance adjuster for you.
 An attorney will know exactly how to deal with a claims adjuster to reach a fair and full settlement.
 Otherwise, stay on your guard if you decide to handle the insurance process on your own.

 Be Honest and Straightforward

 If you do decide to answer an insurance adjuster’s call yourself, be wary about giving too much information.
 Keep in mind that the adjuster will try to retrieve information from you that he or she can use to dispute your claim later, such as information about pre-existing medical conditions.
 Only answer the questions asked, and only with facts.
 Do not guess or embellish if you do not know an answer.
 Be honest in your responses, but keep them as short and concise as possible.
 Do not provide any information the adjuster does not specifically request.